jsporbert/Azure2AzureTK/3-CostInformation/README.md

 * No login is needed for this step
 * Prices are *not* customer-specific, but are only used to calculate the relative cost difference between regions for each meter

-As customer discounts tend to be linear (for example, ACD is a flat rate discount across all PAYG Azure spend), the relative price differents between regions can still be used to make an intelligent estimate of the cost impact of a workload move.
+As customer discounts tend to be linear (for example, ACD is a flat rate discount across all PAYG Azure spend), the relative price difference between regions can still be used to make an intelligent estimate of the cost impact of a workload move.

 Instructions for use: